dessygil/HouseParty/README.md

 7. Make sure you have a song playing in Spotify for this app to work

 ## What will be added
+-Spotipy to be used as the library to access spotify